RistoLibera/Kreddit/README.md

 ### As user

-- You can create user by nickname and password.
+- You can create user by nickname(immutable) and password.
-- You can choose a nation.
+- You can choose nation and gender.
-- You can edit your password.
+- You can edit your info.
 - You can upload image to change icon.
 - You can search for what you like.
 - You can delete your account.